 Joe and Elisabeth Doerig have owned and operated Nechako Lodge as a family business for more than 30 years.
 They provide clean, comfortable facilities and quality services in an environmentally sustainable manner.

-Nechako Lodge and Aviation is open from May to October for all services they offer, and closed during the winter.
+Nechako Lodge is open from June to October for all services they offer, and closed during the winter.

-To learn more, please visit Nechako Lodge and Aviation’s website:
+To learn more, please visit Nechako Lodge’s website:

 Tatuk Lake Wilderness Resort

 Lance and Ken had a dream to own a hunting/fishing resort; and their wives; who are sisters; were on board with the idea.
 This is how the current owners came to own Tatuk Lake.